 12.07 Employees who have commenced their annual vacation shall not be called back to work, except in cases of emergency.
-If such occurs, an employee shall receive double-times (2.0 x) their applicable rate of pay for all hours worked and shall have vacation period so displaced rescheduled with pay at a mutually agreeable time.
+If such occurs, an employee shall receive double-time (2.0x) their applicable rate of pay for all hours worked and shall have vacation period so displaced rescheduled with pay at a mutually agreeable time.